nghianguyentek/docs/protocol/ip.md

 - Next-hop
 - **Sequence number**
 ##### Ad-hoc On-demain Distance Vector (AODV)
-#### Link state
+#### Link state routing
 ```
-very router notifies its known link states to all others.
+In this model, very router notifies its known link states to all others and each node keeps routing information as much
+as possible.
 ```
 ## Problems
 ### Overflowing router queue